genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/04_event-handler/07_java-event-handlers.md

 ---

 Event Handlers can be written in Java using Event Handler [APIs](../../../server/api-reference/event-handler-api).
 On this page, we look at Event Handlers written using the [Rx3 Event handlers](../../../server/api-reference/event-handler-api/#rx3eventhandler)

 :::note

-We recommend using **Kotlin** to implement Event Handlers.

-- **Java** Event Handlers can only be implemented using [**RxJava3**](#rx3) [**Sync**](#sync) Event Handlers.
-- Async Event Handlers are widely used in Kotlin events and cannot be used for Java events, as there is no implementation for Kotlin coroutines in Java.

----
-title: 'Java Event Handlers'
-sidebar_label: 'Java Event Handlers'
-id: java-event-handlers
-keywords: [server, event handler, java event handlers]
-tags:
-- server
-- event handler
-- java event handlers
----

-Event Handlers can be written in Java using Event Handler [APIs](../../../server/api-reference/event-handler-api).
-On this page, we look at Event Handlers written using the [Rx3 Event handlers](../../../server/api-reference/event-handler-api/#rx3eventhandler)

-:::note